 Quick Steps

-- Create clear package tiers: Offer a 3-session "Starter Series" and a 6-session "Complete Transformation" package.
-Show the per-session savings compared to booking individually (e.g., "Save $150 with our 3-session package").
+- Create clear package tiers at accessible price points: Offer a 3-session "Starter Series" at $500β$900 and a 6-session "Complete Skin Reset" at $900β$1,500.
+Show the per-session savings (e.g., "Save $150 with our 3-session package").
+These price points are deliberately lower than RF microneedling packages β that's the point.
+Standard microneedling is your volume driver and patient acquisition tool.

 - Feature packages on your service page: Display pricing prominently with a comparison showing single session vs. package pricing.
 Make it easy for patients to see the value of committing.